Roxanne Dryden-Edwards, MD

 Depression symptoms and signs in children

 Since babies, toddlers, and preschool children are usually unable to express their feelings in words, they tend to show sadness in their behaviors.
 For example, they may become withdrawn, resume old, younger behaviors (regress), or fail to thrive.
 School-age children might regress in their school performance, develop physical complaints, anxiety, or irritability.
-Interestingly, some children may try more to please others when depressed as a way of compensating for their low self-esteem.
+Interestingly, some children may try more, sometimes even excessively, to please others when depressed as a way of compensating for their low self-esteem.
 Therefore, their good grades and apparently good relationships with others may make depression harder to recognize.

 Children and adolescents with depression may also experience the classic symptoms as adults as described above, but they may exhibit other symptoms instead of or in addition to those symptoms, including the following: